 - Intensive care.

 - Hospitalization (with 24-hour monitoring).

 - Specialized treatment options (chemotherapy, radiotherapy, stem cell therapy).

 Benefits of Visiting Animal Hospitals

 The main perk of visiting an animal hospital instead of a clinic is that you can have everything done at the same place without spending too much time.
 Being referred to another clinic or hospital for some diagnostic procedure and then going back to your initial clinic with the results can be time-consuming.

-In emergency cases, time is of the essence and you cannot afford going back and forth.
+In emergency cases, time is of the essence and you cannot afford to go back and forth.
 Veterinary hospitals provide all services in one place.
 Therefore, their services are likely to be more expensive.

 All in all, clinics are qualified to treat simpler and more basic procedures while referring out more involved cases.
-They are set up for outpatient type of cases.
+They are set up for outpatient types of cases.

 After you've made your choice, let the vet take care of your beloved pet or refer you to a colleague if needed.